ibm-cloud-docs/transit-gateway/vpe.md

 {: #vpe-sdk}
 {: api}

-After creating an endpoint gateway for {{site.data.keyword.tg_full_notm}}, you must use the private endpoint's FQDN when setting the service's FQDN during construction of the transit gateway service object.
+After you create an endpoint gateway for {{site.data.keyword.tg_full_notm}}, you must use the private endpoint's FQDN when you set the service's FQDN during construction of the transit gateway service object.

 ```sh
 private.transit.cloud.ibm.com